jakejs/jake/README.md

 ## PackageTask

-When you create a PackageTask, it programmically creates a set of tasks for packaging up your project for distribution.
+When you create a PackageTask, it programmatically creates a set of tasks for packaging up your project for distribution.
 Here's an example:

 ```javascript